Summation: Special cases

 These degenerate cases are usually only used when the summation notation gives a degenerate result in a special case.

 For example, if $n=m$ in the definition above, then there is only one term in the sum; if $n=m-1$, then there is none.

+Algebraic sum

+The phrase 'algebraic sum' refers to a sum of terms which may have positive or negative signs.
+Terms with positive signs are added, while terms with negative signs are subtracted. e.g.